John Wayne Nash – First Floor Survivor of 1983 Marine Barracks Bombing in Beirut10

 Oddly, he cited the fact that Nash was on the lawsuit against Iran and was soon due for a payout as proof that the story is true.
 He also said that Nash was very quiet and very religious and he has never known Nash to lie.

 Known to lie?
 Why would he say that?
-It was not suggest that Nash lied.
-The question was if Nash told “Old Colonel” that he was in the BLT when it was bombed or if “Old Colonel” assumed that he was in the BLT when it was bombed.
+It was not suggested to “Old Colonel” that Nash lied.
+The question was whether Nash told “Old Colonel” that he was in the BLT when it was bombed or if “Old Colonel” assumed that he was in the BLT when it was bombed.

 Then, it was put forth to “Old Colonel” that there was an awareness that John Nash was awarded the Purple Heart.
 He was asked if Nash told him the Purple Heart was awarded as a result of the Marine Barracks bombing on 23 Oct 1983 or another event?

 He responded that the Purple Heart was for the Barracks bombing.
 He indicated that Nash was still undergoing treatment for both physical injuries and PTSD.
 This was when they were together in Kabul, Afghanistan.
 Nash was a contractor at the time and had retired from the military.

 Then engagement continued and “Old Colonel” expressed disbelief that the person was talking about the same John Nash.
 Article links above were presented to “Old Colonel”.